ikendoitonemoretimeikendoitfaster

 What sane person would argue for deregulation of traffic laws, yet that is exactly where the "unregulated free markets" libertarian argument leads in its extremes—anarchy.

 Attitudes lead to choices—choices lead to paths of behavior—paths of behavior lead to actions—actions lead consequences—consequences lead to results.
 This is not a new idea.
-It is a reality born of
+It is a reality born of the collective human experience, and one that every caring parent tries to instill in their children.

 Their attitude of arrogance; led to choosing; to deregulate banking—deregulation led to the behavior—of ignoring moral hazard and extreme risk taking—extreme risk taking led to creating credit default swaps—credit default swaps led to a total market default—Consequence: failure of the market—and the loss of trust.